shlomnissan/gleam/docs/pages/manual/importing_assets.md

 ## Importing Meshes

 In this section we import a mesh from an OBJ file.
 Unlike textures, meshes typically reference additional data such as material definitions and multiple textures.
-In this example the OBJ references an accompanying MTL file, which defines a color map, a normal map, and a specular map.
+In this example the OBJ references an accompanying MTL file which includes a color map, a normal map, and a specular map.

-When importing a mesh, `asset_builder` treats the OBJ as the root of the asset.
+When importing a mesh the asset builder treats the OBJ as the root of the asset.
 Geometry, material definitions, and all referenced textures are processed together.
 Each referenced image is converted to a `.tex` file, while the mesh geometry, material metadata, and texture paths are stored in a single `.msh` file.

 The mesh used in this example is a [human head scan](/manual_lps_head.zip) by Lee Perry-Smith.
 After downloading the archive, unzip it and navigate to the extracted directory.
 From there, run the asset builder on the OBJ file: